APSU Board of Trustees to hold Fall Meeting on September 16th - Clarksville Online - Clarksville News, Sports, Events and Information

 Meeting agendas, materials and a Zoom link for the meetings will be posted in advance of the meeting at www.apsu.edu/president/board-of-trustees/board-meeting-schedule-and-materials.php

-For information on the meeting, contact the secretary to the board at
+For information on the meeting, contact the secretary to the board at clarkc@apsu.edu